cbrnr/python-intro-short/08-Lists/08-Lists.md

 Tuples
 ------
 On a superficial level, tuples are immutable lists.
-We will not go into more detail why tuples are useful (there are many important applications), but suffice it to say that we should use tuples instead of lists whenever we do not want to change its elements.
+We will not go into more detail why tuples are useful, but suffice it to say that we should prefer a tuple instead of a list whenever we do not want to change its elements.
 For example, instead of storing the latitude and longitude of a given location in a list, a tuple might be more reasonable (because the coordinates of a given location will not change).

 The syntax for creating a tuple is similar to creating a list, except that it doesn't use square brackets.
 Strictly speaking, listing elements separated by commas defines a tuple, but sometimes parentheses are required and/or improve readability.